captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 ## U2F

-U2F lets me use a physical key as my second-factor on supported websites.
+U2F lets me use a physical key as my second-factor on supported websites (as an alternative to SMS/TOTP).
 I configure both of my Yubikeys for U2F wherever possible (Twitter/AWS are notable exceptions and only support a single key).
 U2F support for [OpenSSH][ssh-u2f] is coming soon.
-So you can authenticate to your server with the Yubikey+PIN, and finish the 2FA with the U2F by tapping the key.
+So you can soon authenticate to your server with the Yubikey+PIN, and finish the 2FA with U2F by tapping the key[^11].

 ## Root-of-Identity

-For most people, the root of your identity comes down to ownership of your email.
+For most people, the root of identity comes down to ownership of their email address.
 As such, it is very often the juiciest target for most attackers.
 I run my mail against [Migadu](https://www.migadu.com), a privacy friendly swiss email-hosting service.
 They provide me a management layer for managing my domains which uses my GMail account.
 (See FAQ for why).
 I also have 2FA (TOTP only) configured on the Migadu management setup.

 The domain is currently registered at a Indian registrar (which doesn't offer U2F, but I do have TOTP configured).
 I would have moved this to CloudFlare, but CloudFlare doesn't support the `.in` TLD yet.[^6]